 “Market participants remain optimistic over a Blue Wave,” he added, citing polling data which shows a Biden lead.

-The dollar index was at 93.118 at 0729 GMT, flat on the day and having almost completely reversed its recovery at the end of September.
+The dollar index was at 93.169 at 0927 GMT, up 0.1% on the day and having almost completely reversed its recovery at the end of September.

 Speculators cut their euro long positions to a two-month low in the week to Oct.
 6, weekly CFTC data showed.